Accurate halo mass functions from the simplest excursion set theory: Universality of mass functions?

 \section{Universality of mass functions?}

 When the halo mass function is expressed in units of $\sigma$ instead of $M$, excursion set theory with uncorrelated steps predicts that it is universal.
-That is, let $\diff f/\diff\log\sigma$ be the differential mass fraction in haloes of the mass scale for which the rms density variance is $\sigma$.
-Then, under the approximation that steps in $\delta$ as the window scale is varied are uncorrelated, $\diff f/\diff\log\sigma$ is predicted to have the same form for any power spectrum.\footnote{Universality with respect to redshift has also been explored and is not necessarily a prediction of excursion set theory with uncorrelated steps, because the threshold $\dc$ can be allowed to vary as a function of the energy content of the universe \citep[e.g.][]{1993MNRAS.262..627L}.} This universality arises because
+That is, let $\diff f/\diff\ln\sigma$ be the differential mass fraction in haloes of the mass scale for which the rms density variance is $\sigma$.
+Then, under the approximation that steps in $\delta$ as the window scale is varied are uncorrelated, $\diff f/\diff\ln\sigma$ is predicted to have the same form for any power spectrum.\footnote{Universality with respect to redshift has also been explored and is not necessarily a prediction of excursion set theory with uncorrelated steps, because the threshold $\dc$ can be allowed to vary with time \citep[e.g.][]{1993MNRAS.262..627L}.} This universality arises because

 if steps in $\delta$ are uncorrelated, irrespective of the power spectrum.
 Much attention has been paid to whether the mass functions in simulations are indeed universal and the degree to which they deviate \citep{2001MNRAS.321..372J,2002ApJS..143..241W,2003MNRAS.346..565R,2006ApJ...646..881W,2007ApJ...671.1160L,2007MNRAS.374....2R,2008ApJ...688..709T,2010MNRAS.403.1353C,2011ApJ...732..122B,2011ApJS..195....4M,2011MNRAS.410.1911C,2013MNRAS.433.1230W,2014MNRAS.439.3156J,2016MNRAS.456.2361B,2016MNRAS.456.2486D,2020ApJ...901....5B,2020ApJ...903...87D,2022MNRAS.509.6077O}.